Xiaomi's Smart Glasses: A Game-Changer in the Wearable Tech Industry?

-28-09-2021 | | By Sam Brown
+28-09-2021 | By Robin Mitchell

 Recently, Xiaomi announced the development of their latest wearable tech, Xiaomi Smart Glasses.
-Why have other smart glasses failed, how does the Xiaomi Smart Glasses work, and why is this the world’s first true smart glasses?
+Why have other smart glasses failed, how does the Xiaomi Smart Glasses work, and why is this the world’s first authentic smart glasses?

 The concept of smart glasses is not old, and they have been in development for many decades.
 The first product that could be argued as the first practical device was Google Glass which provided users with a pair of glasses with an integrated display and functionality.
-The Google Glass was able to capture video and photographs, give the users a HUD superimposed in front of them, and be used as a hands-free communication device.
+Google Glass was able to capture video and photographs, give the users a HUD superimposed in front of them, and be used as a hands-free communication device.

-While the device was functional, it never took off like smartphones (or any popular tech product for that matter) for several reasons.
+While the device was functional, it never took off like smartphones (or any popular tech product, for that matter) for several reasons.
 Arguably, the most significant reason for the failure of Google Glass was that the device was awkward to wear and unstylish.
 The physically sizeable protruding lens reflector and compute module made it unattractive and noticeable.
 Instead of being a pair of standard glasses, it was something akin to 80s cyber tech.

 Projecting a HUD in front of the user is done using a MicroLED display that measures just 2.4mm x 2.02mm and uses pixels that are 4um in size.
-The image produced by this display is projected onto the lens that is specially designed to reflect it towards the user’s eye.
-To keep the display bright, the MicroLED display is monochromatic (with a green tint), that provides a peak brightness of 2 million nits.
+The image produced by this display is projected onto the lens specially designed to reflect it towards the user’s eye.
+To keep the display bright, the MicroLED display is monochromatic (with a green tint), which provides a peak brightness of 2 million nits.

 The Xiaomi Smart Glasses also integrate a 5MP camera into the frame for taking photos and videos, and the device acts as a standalone smart device.
 This means there is no need for an additional smart device to process information allowing the Xiaomi Smart Glasses to potentially replace smartphones.
 Furthermore, the Xiaomi Smart Glasses integrate a quad-core ARM processor, battery, touchpad, Wi-Fi, and Bluetooth.